 We’ve been getting 2 eggplants a week from our CSA for a few weeks now.
 I made this awesome appetizer not too long ago, and I wanted to try something new today.

 So here’s the recipe.
-I ended up with too many eggplant circles and not enough puff pastry, so I made a few stacks of eggplant-tomato-cheese without the puff pastry, and those were really good too.
+We *still* had too much eggplant so while I was at it, I made a few stacks of eggplant-tomato-cheese without the puff pastry, and those were really good too.

 Eggplant Margherita Puff Pastry Tarts

 - 1 lb sheets puff pastry , (2 sheets) thawed

 - 2 small eggplant (or 1 medium/large eggplant)

 - 2 eggs , beaten

 - 4-8 tablespoons vegetable oil , for frying eggplant

 - 2 large tomatoes, such as beefsteak , sliced